Main entrance to Belgrade station, east side.

 Belgrade to Salzburg, Munich, Berlin & Germany from €54

-Option 1, using the Hungarian sleeper train from Budapest to Munich & Stuttgart - all train, no bus, runs from 24 November 2024
+Option 1, using the Hungarian sleeper train from Budapest to Munich & Stuttgart - due to start 8 December 2024 but postponed, see updates.

-Option 2, by daytime trains with an overnight stop in Budapest - all train, no bus, runs from 24 November 2024
+Option 2, by daytime trains with an overnight stop in Budapest - due to start 8 December 2024 but postponed, see updates.

 Option 3, Belgrade to Salzburg, Munich & Germany using the Zagreb-Munich-Stuttgart sleeper train